Enigmatic-Smile/docs/transactions/README.md

 ## Transactions
 The transaction object is the central piece of data of your card-linked application.
-When a user makes a purchase with a linked card in any of the linked program's locations, Fidel API spots the transaction and sends it to your server through webhooks.
+When a user makes a purchase with a linked card in any of the linked program’s locations, Fidel API spots the transaction and sends it to your server through webhooks.

 <br />